marcotav/predicting-number-of-comments-on-reddit-using-random-forest-classifier/README.md

     print(feature_importances.plot(kind="barh", figsize=(6,6)))
     return
 ```
-We then use the function below that performs cross-validation, to obtain our accuracy score (using the model with best parameters obtained from the `GridSearch`):
+The function below that performs cross-validation, to obtain the accuracy score for the model with best parameters obtained from the `GridSearch`:

 ```
 def cv_score(X,y,cv,n_estimators,max_depth):